cvxgrp/pymde/docs_src/source/index.rst

 data.

 **PyMDE is fast.**
-PyMDE is competitive in runtime with more specialized embedding methods, and can scale to datasets with millions of items.
+PyMDE is competitive in runtime with more specialized embedding methods, like UMAP, and can scale to datasets with millions of items.
 With a GPU, it can be even faster.
 PyMDE scales well with the embedding dimension, meaning that you can easily embed into dimensions such as 50, 100, or 250.

+Finally, PyMDE can draw graphs in orders of magnitude less time than libraries like NetworkX.

 .. toctree::
 	:hidden: